GDGYGO/GDG/README.md

 Further instructions are given if you read the "About" section of the program, but I'll say it anyway:

 - download the latest release here: https://github.com/GDGYGO/GDG/releases
-- pick GDG.jar or GDG.exe
+- pick GDG.exe (or GDG.jar if you know how to use jar files)
 - put it in your EDOPRO "deck" folder
 - double click it
 - click on "Make a random deck!"